DUTCH NURSERY CARES FOR SLEW OF ORPHANED SEAL PUPS

 (December 2, 2008)

 Scientists from St. Andrews report that harbor seals are vanishing in the UK at an alarming rate.
+BBC report.

 OCEAN ANIMAL EMERGENCY: MARINE MAMMAL CENTER FEATURED IN DOCUMENTARY